MilanVlaski/issue-tracking/README.md

 - Admin ili ko vec, radi sve.
   Ovo je sve tema za spring sekjuriti...
  # To do
+- [ ] Be clever and let the user type, hit enter, and have the action show up somewhere as numbered.
+Also be able to edit or delete each entry.
+- [ ] Be clever and when user goes to `/reportProblem`, if he only has one app, then take him to it
+- [ ] Add a dto for RegisterRequest that encodes the password, and maps it to an entity
+- [ ] Display login error.
+- [ ] Display register error, in case email is not unique.
-- [ ] Add sign in (Implement spring security so that the purchase page requires a log in.)
+- [x] Add sign in (Implement spring security so that the purchase page requires a log in.)
   - [x] Add a custom login page
-  - [ ] Register is simple.
+  - [x] Register is simple.
 Just put it in the db, plus, use a password encoder.
 (Might still want to keep a default username and password thingy, because it's simpler for manual debugging.)
-  - [] Login redirect works fine.
+  - [x] Login redirect works fine.
 Now I need a register redirect.
 And I need register to take the user straight to login, or to login the user immediately.
 However, if it's too much work, just make register redirect to login page.
 I think every page does this anyway.
   - [x] Make it so email is used instead of username.
 Add a custom login template?
 I don't know if I will have to manually do the redirection.
   - [x] Use encryption for the hardcoded password.
   - [x] But for log-in, do a test that puts in the password and username, and preload it in data.sql.
 Then in tests, put those values in.